 Guinea fowl don’t always get along with other poultry.
 They may bully chickens, and they don’t always like newcomers, even of the same species.
 They have a particularly low tolerance of cockerels, and will often chase away birds they don’t like.
 One of Roy’s flock was constantly looking for leftover food after the rest of the flock had enjoyed first pickings; the others didn’t like this bird.

 If you have lots of land, chickens and guinea fowl are more likely to live in harmony because it’s easier for each group to keep themselves to themselves, but if they’re competing for space, the situation could become fraught with problems.

-Some people who keep guinea fowl and chickens together may have had this arrangement since they were chicks.
-Suffice to say, the two need to be well-integrated, and it’s generally considered better to keep them in separate quarters if you’re going to keep both.
+Some people who keep guinea fowl and chickens together may have had this arrangement since they were chicks, especially if the keets were raised by a broody hen.
+Suffice to say, the two need to be well-integrated for the arrangement to work.

 Noise and Predators